zopefoundation/zopetoolkit/source/process/communication.rst

 Mailing list
 ------------

-The official Zope Framework development mailing list is zope-dev@zope.org.
+The official Zope Toolkit development mailing list is zope-dev@zope.org.
 You can subscribe to it by visiting http://mail.zope.org/mailman/listinfo/zope-dev.